J-B-Blankenship/Streamlabs-Demo/README.md

 ## Packaging of the Application

 The project installed the dependencies necessary for Electron Forge.
 GitHub actions could be set up to ensure ```npx electron-forge import``` is run every time.
 I built it with ```npm run package``` that produced an ```out``` folder.
 There were files that were too large, but this is available and works.
 The tutorial wanted to do ```npm run make```, but this had missing dependencies and vulenerabilities for ```rpmbuild```.
 Given the alternative works (I think), I went with it instead.

+## Dependency Management

+Normally, I would utilize Bazel's git repository feature to specify a version or latest.
+CMake has the same capabilities, but previous experience at a previous job was that it was a hassle.
+Depending on system permissions, this may not be a valid option if you were to use it.

+Due to these reasons, I remembered git has submodules.
+While I have not used submodules in that past, this seemed fairly straightforward and a good way to keep the dependency together.
+It also allows the CMakelist component to be more straightforward with third-party libraries within the same repository.
+To boot, everything is one place, visibile to users of the repository, and removes system privilege concerns.